Credit Score Privacy Notice

 Frequently Asked Questions (FAQs)

-What is the credit score function in the Lowell mobile app?
+What is the credit score function in my online account?

-The credit score function in the Lowell app presents existing Lowell customers with their credit score from one of the main UK credit reference agencies (CRAs), TransUnion We call this your “TransUnion Credit Score” in this notice.
+The credit score function in your online account presents existing Lowell customers with their credit score from one of the main UK credit reference agencies (CRAs), TransUnion.
+We call this your “TransUnion Credit Score” in this notice.

 Your TransUnion Credit Score is a number between 1 and 710 that TransUnion calculates according to the factual information on your credit report which it receives from various data sources.

-You must be an existing Lowell customer who has downloaded the Lowell mobile app to access your TransUnion Credit Score.
+You must be an existing Lowell customer who has downloaded the Lowell mobile app or who has registered for an online account via Lowell.co.uk to access your TransUnion Credit Score.

 What is a credit report?